A critique of “The Genesis Flood”

-The question was therefore how to re-interpret the fossil sequence which geologists outside the biblical framework saw as reflecting the gradual evolution of all life from a single ancestor over billions of years.
-Whitcomb and Morris gave, in essence, a two-fold answer, one part attempting to undermine the validity of the sequence itself, the other offering a diluvialist interpretation of the sequence insofar as it was valid.
-In this article we concentrate on the second part.
+Geologists working outside the biblical framework saw the fossil sequence as evidencing the gradual evolution of life from a single ancestor over billions of years.
+Whitcomb and Morris explained why the view was wrong.
+They gave, in essence, a two-fold answer, one part attempting to undermine the validity of the sequence, the other offering a diluvialist interpretation of the sequence insofar as it was valid.
+This article focuses on the second part of their answer.
+As points are illustrated mainly from the Grand Canyon, where the fossil-bearing strata are flat and undeformed, there is no question of the sequence having ever been other than what it is now.

 - ‘It is frequently found that the lowermost strata are those containing the simpler organisms, usually marine organisms.
 These marine creatures were, as would be expected, deposited first and deepest in the Deluge sediments.
 Two factors combine to make this a general, though by no means inviolable, rule.
 The sea-bottoms, both deep and shallow seas, would have been first affected by the breaking-up of the fountains of the great deep.
 It is not until the Permo-Carboniferous is reached, well up in the geologic column, that the first land animals are encountered.’